-Received Signal Strength Indicator (RSSI) is a measurement of the Radio Frequency (RF) power present in a received radio signal at the mobile device.
-It is generally expressed in dBm and the best throughput comes from placing the device in an area with the highest RSSI.
+RSSI (Received Signal Strength Indicator) is a measurement of the Radio Frequency (RF) power present in a received radio signal at the mobile device.
+It is generally expressed in dBm and the best cellular throughput is achieved when the Opengear device and/or its antennas are positioned to maximize RSSI.

 Maximizing cellular signal strength

-Your antenna placement can drastically increase the signal strength:
+2. Antenna selection and placement can drastically affect signal strength: